mvolkmann/blog/src/alpine.md

 // TODO: Can you chain a call to "json" like this?
 ```

+The official documentation provides this warning:

+"Only use on trusted content and never on user-provided content.
+Dynamically rendering HTML from third parties
+can easily lead to XSS vulnerabilities."

 ### x-id

 The `x-id` directive is used in conjunction with the `$id` function.